just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Parallel-Computing.rst

       <ol>
     <li><b>Parallel Sorting with 2 processors: </b>One team member should start the timer.
 Divide the group’s deck of cards into 2 roughly equal stacks of cards and give 2 team members each stack.
 Have each of the 2 team members sort their stack of cards in parallel.
 When they are done, have another team member merge together the 2 stacks into 1 sorted deck of cards.
 Stop the timer.
 How long did it take?</li>
     <li><b>Parallel Algorithm with 4 processors: </b>Mix up the cards.
 Start the timer.
 Divide the group’s deck of cards into 4 roughly equal stacks of cards and give each team member one stack.
 Have each team member sort their stack.
 Then have one team member merge together the 4 sorted stacks to make 1 sorted stack.
 Stop the timer.
 How long did it take? </li>
-    <li><b>Speedup:</b> Was it faster to use 4 processors instead of 2?
-How was the speedup affected by the sequential part of the algorithm which was the merge? </li>
+    <li><b><span class="hover vocab yui-wk-div" data-id='Speedup'>Speedup</span>:</b> Was it faster to use 4 processors instead of 2?
+How was the <span class="hover vocab yui-wk-div" data-id='speedup'>speedup</span> affected by the sequential part of the algorithm which was the merge? </li>
-    <li><b>Reflection:</b> What are the benefits and challenges of parallel computing?
+    <li><b>Reflection:</b> What are the benefits and challenges of <span class="hover vocab yui-wk-div" data-id='parallel computing'>parallel computing</span>?
         </li>
     </ol>
     <p>   </p>
     </div>
     <h3>Distributed Computing </h3>
     <p>
-    In Distributed Computing, multiple networked computers are used to solve a problem.
-Distributed computing allows problems to be solved that could not be solved on a single computer because of the required long processing time or large storage needs.
+    In <span class="hover vocab yui-wk-div" data-id='Distributed Computing'>Distributed Computing</span>, multiple networked computers are used to solve a problem. <span class="hover vocab yui-wk-div" data-id='Distributed computing'>Distributed computing</span> allows problems to be solved that could not be solved on a single computer because of the required long processing time or large storage needs.
 And it allows much larger problems to be solved quicker than they could be solved using a single computer.
     </p>
     <img src="../_static/assets/img/distributed.png" width="70%">
     <p>
-    Watch the following  <a href="https://www.youtube.com/watch?v=bjYS0UKA4dE" target="_blank">video</a> for distributed computing in practice at <a href="https://foldingathome.org/" target="_blank">Folding@Home</a>  where you can donate distributed computer time to solve real world problems.
+    Watch the following  <a href="https://www.youtube.com/watch?v=bjYS0UKA4dE" target="_blank">video</a> for <span class="hover vocab yui-wk-div" data-id='distributed computing'>distributed computing</span> in practice at <a href="https://foldingathome.org/" target="_blank">Folding@Home</a>  where you can donate distributed computer time to solve real world problems.
 They also have a new <a href="https://github.com/FoldingAtHome/coronavirus" target="_blank">initiative to help with COVID-19 research</a>.
     </p>

 .. youtube:: bjYS0UKA4dE